 Academic Member, Australian Restructuring Insolvency and Turnaround Association (ARITA)

 Member, The Law Society of New South Wales

-Member, Insolvency and Reconstruction Committee, Law Council of Australia (Business Law Section)
+Member, Insolvency and Restructuring Committee, Law Council of Australia (Business Law Section)

 Ministerial Appointee, Trustee Registration Committee under Schedule 2 to the Bankruptcy Act 1966 (Cth)

 2013 recipient of ARITA's Terry Taylor Scholarship for research into deeds of company arrangement

 ARITA Advanced Certification (postgraduate insolvency, restructuring and turnaround)